tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 	export image "picture" to file "picture.png" as PNG

 You may also export an image to a variable.
-See the **export** command in the *LiveCode Dictionary* for more information.
+See the **export** command in the *Dictionary* for more information.

 ### Copying and Pasting Images